david-beauchesne/FoodWeb-MultiStressors/fwms.md

 \centering
 \includegraphics{./Figures/TL-OM-Realised.png}
 \caption{
-Sensitibity and amplification as a function of common network metrics.
+Species sensitivity and amplification scores as a function of network metrics:
+1) trophic level, 2) omnivory index, 3) in-degree, 4) out-degree, 5) degree and
+6) number of pathways of effect for the food webs of the Southern and Northern Gulf of St. Lawrence in the mid-1980s \cite{morissette2003; savenkoff2004} and the St. LAwrence Estuary in the 2010s \cite{savenkoff2012}.
 }
 \label{network}
 \end{figure}